Elmer Louis Kayser Professor of History and International Affairs

 |Address:||801 22nd St. NW

 Dane Kennedy teaches courses in British imperial, modern British, and world history.
-He is the author of five books and numerous articles, most recently The Last Blank Spaces: Exploring Africa and Australia, and has just published an edited volume entitled, Reinterpreting Exploration: The West in the World.
-He was awarded a John Simon Guggenheim Fellowship in 2003-04 and a National Humanities Center Fellowship in 2010-11.
-He is currently the president of the North American Conference of British Studies.
-(Complete C.V.)
+He is the author of six books, the most recent being Decolonization: A Very Short Introduction (2016) and The Last Blank Spaces: Exploring Africa and Australia (2013) and editor or co-editor of three others, including How Empire Shaped Us (2016) and Reinterpreting Exploration: The West in the World (2013).
+A new book, The Imperial History Wars: Debating the British Empire, is forthcoming in 2017.
+Kennedy was awarded a John Simon Guggenheim Fellowship in 2003-04 and a National Humanities Center Fellowship in 2010-11.
+He was president of the North American Conference of British Studies from 2011-13.
+He currently directs the National History Center.

 Ph.D., University of California at Berkeley, 1981.